developer-zebra/developer-zebra-site/src/datawedge/5-0/guide/advanced/index.md

 * **Export -** Exports the current DataWedge configuration to device storage.

 * **Import Profile -** Invokes navigation for importing a DataWedge Profile from device storage.
-If a Profile of the same name already exists in DataWedge, it     will be replaced by the imported one.
+If a Profile of the same name already exists in DataWedge, it will be modified by the imported one.

 * **Export Profile -** Exports an individual DataWedge profile to device storage.